 - High School Juanita High School

-First baseman Jim Murphy has played in the Philadelphia Phillies system since 2008 (through 2013).
+First baseman Jim Murphy played in the Philadelphia Phillies system from 2008 to 2014.

 Murphy was 4-1 with a 1.63 ERA as a high school junior.
 As a senior, he hit .463 and had a 6-2 record.
 He hit .287/.400/.455 as a freshman at Washington State.
 His sophomore year of college, he batted .333/.456/.519 with 46 RBI in 59 games.
 His 20 hit-by-pitch were second in the Pac-10 Conference behind Colt Sedbrook and he set a school record at 1B with 583 putouts.
 He slumped to .220/.333/.327 as a junior, though he fielded .996.
 His senior year, Murphy produced at a .324/.445/.667 clip with 16 dingers and 61 RBI in 56 games.
 He was 6th in the Pac-10 in RBI (between Sean Ratliff and C.J.
 Ziegler), tied Ike Davis for 7th in homers and led with 20 HBP.
 He finished his career as Washington State's career leader in putouts (1,972, 8th in NCAA annals) and hit-by-pitch (61, the Pac-10 record, tied for 8th in NCAA history with Karl Jernigan, Lou Donati and Rusty McNamara).
 He was tied for 4th in Washington State history in homers and 6th in RBI.
 He was drafted by the Philadelphia Phillies in the 17th round of the 2008 amateur draft, one round after Troy Hanzawa and one round before Tyler Cloyd; Dave Ryles was the scout.